kg583/TIGHT/src/ops/sort.md

 # Sorting Guide

 Use `SORT` to sort the edges of the graph based on some desired ordering.
-Sorting options are specified in `Ans` as a single numeric argument; the argument is interpreted as `±iPart`:
+Sorting options are specified in `Ans` as a single numeric argument; the argument is parsed as `±iPart`:

 * `iPart`: The type of sort to perform
   * If `iPart = 0`, edges are ordered randomly